 Offender tracking devices have become increasingly common in recent years and are said to reduce the number of arrests and save taxpayers money.
 Offenders spend about 80% of their time indoors, meaning the devices must have accurate location and yield to monitor and locate offenders in all environments.
 The devices are used to keep offenders in or out of certain zones and trigger alert messages with a call to action for supervisory personnel.
 They are also used for curfew monitoring and crime scene correlation.
 Location plays a key role in these devices ensuring accuracy and precision.

 Another important use case for wearables and hybrid location is child and animal trackers.
 These tracking devices are used to locate children or animals when they get lost or are in an emergency situation.
 The devices rely on location to provide their primary features and functionality, such as time-based alerts based on proximity, on-demand location updates, SOS buttons and geofence triggers to alert when a child or animal is detected outside a specific zone.
 Similarly, it’s crucial that the child or animal can be located indoors and other environments without clear view of the sky and satellite constellations.

 These examples only scratch the surface of what wearable devices can do when paired with hybrid location.
 Consumers have increasingly high expectations of location in devices as they expect it to work in all environments, comparable to the hybrid location provided by their smartphones.
 Hybrid location enables wearables to meet consumers needs and provide the features that they expect.

 Want to learn more about location, IoT and wearables?
-Watch our webinar on how businesses can effectively leverage location and IoT.
+Download our solution sheet.